muratk5n/thirdwave/en/mbl/2024/week34.md

 Stephen Chamberlain: He dead too.
 Ran over by car. *On the same day* as Lynch (was) died.

 You don't fuck with the MIC.. you'll get KTA..
-Namsayin' NFWMB 🤙 WWYDF.
+Namsayin' N.F.W.M.B. 🤙 W.W.Y.D.F.
 This is no joke.

 ---